Naveen-131/Naveen-131/README.md

 ## Rapidfire
-- 🔭 I’m currently working in Capgemini as a Software Developer.
+- 🔭 I’m currently working in Capgemini as a Senior Software Developer.

-- 🌱 I’m currently learning AWS

-- ❓ Ask me about anything related to Java full-stack and related technologies

-- ⚡ Fun fact: I keep night shift swithed on at all times

 <br/>